jaimetur/PhotoMigrator/README.md

 The whole process will do the next actions if all flags are false (by default):

 1. Unzip all the Takeout Zips from the <INPUT_TAKEOUT_FOLDER> into a subfolder named './Unzipped_Takeout_{TIMESTAMP}' (by default).
-This step will be skipped if you already have your Takeout folder unziped.
+This step will be skipped if you already have your Takeout folder unzipped.

 2. Pre-Process <INPUT_TAKEOUT_FOLDER> unzipped to delete '@eaDir' subfolders (Synology metadata subfolders with miniatures) and to Fix .MP4 files extracted from Live pictures and with no .json file associated.